 - SEO (Search Engine Optimisation) links.
 This is where you are paid to write a blog post that features a link to another site.
 This helps the other site because Google favours websites that have lots of other websites pointing to them with links.
 The trouble with doing this is that Google looks down on sites that take money for “do follow” links to other websites.
 They prefer natural link building, as they feel paid-for links give large companies an unfair advantage.
 They want good websites to grow organically.
 Despite this, I have previously offered “do follow” links from my website.
 This is very much a personal choice that you need to make.
 I have chosen to offer “do follow” links from my website because it can make me a few extra hundred pounds here and there.

 - Advertising.
 This method is very much reliant on a large volume of traffic.
-My parenting blog The Mummy Bubble gets around 130,000 page views per month.
+My parenting blog The Mummy Bubble gets around 130,000+ page views per month.
 The adverts on my website are provided through the agency Mediavine.
 In order to be a member of Mediavine you need to have a minimum of 50,000 sessions on your blog.
 The positives of using Mediavine instead of Google Ads is you can make way more money.
 While Google Ads might make you pennies, Mediavine really brings in a proper income, if your traffic is high.
-I make around £1,700 a month, or $2,300, through my Mediavine ads.
+I make around £3600 a month through my Mediavine ads.
 Sometimes more.
-I know of people raking in £4,000+ a month just through Mediavine.
+I know of people raking in £10,000+ a month just through Mediavine.

 - Selling own products.
 You may create a range of printable planner pages, or have an ebook that compliments your blog content.
 I sell printable planners and an ebook on my parenting blog which brings in a nice income each month.